gumaerc-testorg/21w.035-spring-2018/content/pages/assignments/_index.md

 ### Assignment #14: Revise Proposal for Investigative Essay

-Write a revised proposal for the [investigative essay]({{< baseurl >}}/pages/assignments/investigative-essay), including an annotated bibliography.
-Additionally, write 1-2 solid [paragraphs of response]({{< baseurl >}}/pages/assignments/essay-critiques) to each of your profile article workshop partners and post on the class website.
+Write a revised proposal for the {{% resource_link 6d7b6f32-13e4-c8cf-c485-796d172e9b0e "investigative essay" %}}, including an annotated bibliography.
+Additionally, write 1-2 solid {{% resource_link 0db94956-df48-17cd-16d9-d6fe5d0e6e78 "paragraphs of response" %}} to each of your profile article workshop partners and post on the class website.

 ### No Assigned Readings